 The Festival recognizes that there are many reasons speaking directly to the offender may not be workable for you.
-If you don’t feel comfortable speaking directly with the offender for any reason, seek out a Festival staff member or volunteer:
+If you don’t feel comfortable speaking directly with the offender for any reason, seek out a Festival staff member or volunteer, or contact the following:

 - Charlottesville Police Department: 911 if an emergency, non-emergency: 434 970-3280